-Past reform efforts to support TSI schools in North Dakota reveal that change efforts spread rapidly across TSI school landscapes, with minimal knowledge about how to effect the improvements envisioned by state, regional, and local education agencies.
-From the push to embrace family and community engagement to adopting schoolwide multi-tiered systems of support (MTSS), new reform efforts are often implemented in schools prior to resolving crucial technical and logistical issues.
-As a result, progress toward goals is typically modest, with a high degree of variance from school to school.
+Past reform efforts to support TSI and CSI schools in North Dakota revealed that change efforts spread rapidly across school landscapes, with minimal knowledge about how to execute the improvements envisioned by state, regional, and local education agencies.
+From the push to embrace family and community engagement to adopting schoolwide multi-tiered systems of support (MTSS), new reform efforts often are implemented in schools prior to resolving crucial technical and logistical issues.
+As a result, progress toward goals typically is modest, with a high degree of variance from school to school.
 In some classrooms, a change idea might work; in many other classrooms, it does not.

 To address these underlying implementation issues, the Region 11 Comprehensive Center (R11CC) will collaborate with NDDPI staff to engage in the methods and tools of improvement science to determine how a proposed set of changes will improve outcomes for students to guide the development, revision, and continued fine-tuning of new tools, processes, work roles, and relationships.
 The support is designed to accelerate learning alongside school improvement teams.

 In the first few years of the project, the team focused on building partnerships, which included bridging the gap between the state education agency (SEA) and regional education agencies’ (REA) efforts in supporting continuous improvement in North Dakota’s low-performing schools.
 The partnership set out to build synergy across the agencies by defining a common language and common approach to problem solving to support continuous improvement in targeted school communities.
 These common approaches were tested in early adopter schools, which then helped to inform the development of the North Dakota School Renewal Handbook.